 In 1998, Congress created a new legal basis for suing copyright infringers.
-The Digital Millennium Copyright Act made it illegal to remove "copyright management information" from copyrighted works and gives copyright owners the right to sue for damages people who do so.
-This is in addition to any rights they may already have to sue such people copyright infringement for copying their works.
+The Digital Millennium Copyright Act ("DMCA") made it illegal to remove copyright management information ("CMI") from copyrighted works.
+The DMCA also gives copyright owners the right to sue CMI infringers for damages.
+These damages are in addition to any rights the copyright owners may already have to sue infringers who are copying their works.

-The main intent behind the new law was to prevent infringers from removing copyright notices and other ownership information from material placed in the online world.
-Severe penalties can be imposed on people who remove or alter copyright management information, Thus, as a rule you should never mess with such information.
+The main intent behind the law was to prevent infringers from removing copyright notices and other ownership information from material placed in the online world.
+Severe penalties can be imposed on people who remove CMI, Thus, as a rule you should never alter such information.

 Copyright management information includes: